|Nutrition Facts (per serving)|

 If you're a fan of sweet and salty flavors together, you'll love these Chocolate-Covered Potato Chips!

 Crispy, salty potato chips are covered in bittersweet chocolate to produce a candy that's smooth yet crunchy, sweet yet salty, and undeniably delicious.
 These chips look cool, with one side covered in glossy chocolate and the other side left plain.
 However, if you want even more chocolate, you can use a fork or dipping tools to dunk the entire chip in chocolate.

-- 24 ounces semi-sweet chocolate chips (or chopped chocolate or chocolate candy coating)
+24 ounces semisweet chocolate chips, chocolate, chopped, or chocolate candy coating

 Prepare a baking sheet by lining it with waxed paper or parchment paper and set aside for now.

 Place the chocolate in a large microwave-safe bowl and microwave it in 45-second intervals until melted, stirring frequently to prevent overheating.